salesforce/QAConv/README.md

 You can load our trained QA models using the huggingface library.

+### Free-form

 * t5-base: Salesforce/qaconv-unifiedqa-t5-base
 * t5-large: Salesforce/qaconv-unifiedqa-t5-large
 * t5-3B: Salesforce/qaconv-unifiedqa-t5-3b

-You can directly run the above trained model on any conversations, for example,
+You can directly run the trained model on any conversations,
 ```
 from transformers import AutoTokenizer, T5ForConditionalGeneration